Municipalities of Finland: Government

 Municipalities have council-manager government: they are governed by an elected council (kunnanvaltuusto, kommunfullmäktige), which is legally autonomous and answers only to the voters.
 The size of the council is proportional to the population, the lowest number of councillors being 9 in Sottunga and the highest 85 in Helsinki.
 A subsection of the council, the municipal executive board (kunnanhallitus), controls the municipal government and monitors the implementation of decisions of the council.
 Its decisions must be approved by the council.
 Unlike national cabinets, the composition of the executive board is derived from the composition of the council, not along government-opposition lines.
 Individual decisions are prepared in specialized municipal boards (lautakunta), such as zoning, social assistance, and education boards, and then taken to a council meeting.
 Council, executive board, and municipal board memberships are elected positions of responsibility, not full-time jobs.
+Depending on municipality, the chair of the executive board may serve the duty as part-time or full-time.
 Remuneration depends on the municipality and position, but is generally nominal or modest: a regular council member is paid 70 euro on average on a per-meeting basis (2017).

 Municipal managers, called kaupunginjohtaja, stadsdirektör for cities and kunnanjohtaja, kommunsdirektör for other municipalities, are civil servants named by the council.
-The city manager of Helsinki is called ylipormestari / överborgmästare "Lord Mayor" for historical reasons.
-There were previously no mayors in Finland, but after a change in law, Tampere was the first city to elect a mayor (pormestari / borgmästare) in 2007.
+The city mayor of Helsinki is called ylipormestari / överborgmästare "Lord Mayor" for historical reasons.
+For a long time this was the only model of executive leadership, but after a change in law, Tampere was the first city to elect a mayor (pormestari / borgmästare) in 2007.
+Other cities and municipalities, such as Helsinki in 2017, would do so as well, but the model is still rare.
 The mayor is not, however, elected directly, but by the municipal council.
-The mayor acts as municipal manager and as a speaker of the municipal council.
+The mayor acts as municipal manager and as the chairperson of the municipal executive board.

 Although municipalities do not have police or legislative powers, local ordinances concerning traffic can be set, and municipal parking inspectors can give parking tickets.
 Municipalities are legal persons and can appear in an administrative court.
 The state of Finland is a separate legal person.

 Municipalities are independent and not a part of a local state hierarchy.
 The exception to this is in the case of a judicial review of compliance to administrative law.
 Municipalities cooperate in regions of Finland.
 State agencies have jurisdictions spanning one or more regions: each region is served by an ely-keskus (elinkeino-, liikenne- ja ympäristökeskus) on employment, the economy, transport and environment, while law and environmental enforcement is handled by the local aluehallintovirasto, governing multi-region jurisdictions termed alue.